NamNam1209/snake_game/README.md

 ### Game Rules

 - The snake moves continuously in the current direction
-- Eating food (red squares) increases the snake's length and your score
+- Eating regular food (red squares) increases the snake's length by 1 and your score
+- Special bonus food (yellow stars) appears randomly after eating regular food
+- Eating bonus food increases the snake's length by 3 and gives triple points
 - The game ends if the snake hits the walls or itself
 - Try to achieve the highest score possible!